datalad-handbook/book/docs/usecases/external_collaboration.rst

 You are a penguin expert and have devoted your life to study them.
 After spending many months alone with no company but penguins, you have returned home and written a paper on your findings.
-As you are sure that characteristics of various penguin species can be useful to other scientists as well, you decide to publish your dataset without infringing your wobbly participant's privacy.
+As you are sure that characteristics of various penguin species can be useful to other scientists as well, you decide to publish your dataset without infringing your wobbly participants' privacy.

 A possible first step could be the initial creation of a DataLad dataset.
 To be able to keep all or selected file contents private, data providers should make sure that

-* any sensitive files are annexed [#f2]_
+* any sensitive files are annexed [#f2]_;
-* file names do not contain sensitive information, regardless if there annexed or in :term:`Git`
+* and file names do not contain sensitive information, regardless if there annexed or in :term:`Git`.

-If your data already is a DataLad dataset, make sure it adheres to the above points, too.
+If your data are already in a DataLad dataset, make sure the dataset adheres to the above points, too.
 If it does not, for example because some sensitive content *is* (or *was*!) kept in Git, your revision history can leak information that should stay private.
-In those cases, its better to recreate the dataset from scratch for the purpose of publishing it in a "safe" version [#f3]_.
+In those cases, it's better to recreate the dataset from scratch for the purpose of publishing it in a "safe" version [#f3]_.

 If you want to publish a dataset by simply not making annexed file contents available, the next step is already about finding a suitable place for the dataset and pushing to it.
 There are several easy ways to make a dataset but not its file contents available to external collaborators:

-* Chose a hosting service that can not host annexed data to begin with (e.g., :term:`GitHub` or :term:`GitLab`).
+* Choose a hosting service that cannot host annexed data to begin with (e.g., :term:`GitHub` or :term:`GitLab`).
 * If you are using annex-aware services like :term:`forgejo-aneksajo` or :term:`Gin`, make sure that annexed file contents are not pushed there.
 This could be done "manually" using the ``--data nothing`` option of :dlcmd:`push`, or with an ``annex wanted`` configuration [#f4]_.